 You can find many different property types in the Algarve, and Lagos is no different.
-You will find beach houses, villas, and apartments for sale in Lagos, plus more besides.
+You will find beach houses, villas, and apartments for sale in Lagos, plus many more.
 You can also come across luxury properties, where you can have your own private pool, rooftop terrace, gym, and private security.
 Because of this, many celebrities have come to call the Algarve home.
 Indeed, a taste of luxury with sweeping views of the Atlantic could well be one of the finest combinations.

 - A 103 m² three-bedroom apartment in the center of Lagos for €290,000